License Types

 Consumption License

-A consumption license, also known as a metered license, permits usage metering. consumption licenses work by setting a value the the resource the vendor wishes to meter, and then recording the times that resource has been used.
-The resource can really be anything that has a discrete value, for example:
+A consumption license, also known as a metered license, permits usage metering.
+Consumption licenses work by setting a value for the resource the vendor wishes to meter, and then recording the times that resource has been used.
+The resource can be anything that has a discrete value, for example:

 • Times the software was run